 In your final year, you’ll have the opportunity to deep dive into a specialist area you’re passionate about by completing an empirical dissertation.
 With the support and guidance of your personal tutor, along with the facilities available to you here at BNU, the possibilities for this project are endless – this is your time to shine and show off what you know to prospective employers.

 I have always loved psychology and the further along the course, the more freedom there is.
 The option to choose modules in the last year also lets me study exactly what I love.
 The facilities are really great; the library and other course-related facilities are super accessible to students.Emma Fraser-Mills

 How will I be taught and assessed?

-Our BSc (Hons) Psychology programme is accredited by The British Psychological Society (BPS) and is a recognized accreditation by employers throughout the country.
+All of the specialisms except the Psychological Studies specialism are accredited by The British Psychological Society (BPS).
+This is a recognized accreditation by employers throughout the country.
 Upon graduation, you’ll be eligible for the Graduate Basis for Chartered Membership (GBC) and from there you can take steps towards becoming a Chartered Psychologist, which is a highly desired accreditation.

 What are the course entry requirements?

 For this course, you'll need at least two A-levels and a GCSE Maths and English at grade C/4.